-Eleanor of Aquitaine was Queen of two great European powers – England and France.
+Eleanor of Aquitaine was queen of two great medieval European powers – England and France.
 One of the wealthiest women in Europe, she played a very active role in government affairs.

 - Field: Royalty, government affairs

-- Key moment: Taking part in a plot against her own husband, King Henry II, in 1173.
+- Key moment: Taking part in a plot against her husband, King Henry II, in 1173.

-Born sometime around 1122, Eleanor became Duchess of Aquitaine after her father’s death in 1137.
+Born in about 1122, Eleanor became Duchess of Aquitaine, a region in what is now south-western France, after her father’s death in 1137.
 The teenage Eleanor had suddenly become the most eligible bride in Europe.

-The King of France, who was gravely ill, secured Eleanor as bride to his son and heir, Louis Vll.
-Eleanor travelled to Bordeaux and married Louis VII three months later, on 25 July 1137.
-Within a few months of the wedding the king was dead, and Eleanor and Louis were crowned King and Queen of France on Christmas day 1137.
+In 1137, Louis VI, King of France, secured Eleanor as bride to his son and heir, Prince Louis.
+Eleanor travelled to Bordeaux and married Louis on 25 July 1137.
+Within a few months of the wedding the king was dead, and Eleanor and Louis (now King Louis VII) were crowned king and queen of France on Christmas day 1137.

-Eleanor and Louis had two daughters, Marie (born 1145), and Alice (1150), but their lack of a son and heir apparent caused tension between the couple.
+Eleanor and Louis had two daughters, Marie (born in 1145) and Alice (1150), but their lack of a son and heir caused tension between the couple.

 Louis left to go on a crusade to the Holy Land in 1147, and Eleanor persuaded him to allow her and her ladies to accompany the army.
 The crusade was a disaster, and Louis showed himself to be a weak and ineffectual military leader.
-Meanwhile Eleanor was lauded for her strength and wisdom, her popularity rapidly growing.
-They left the crusades in separate ships, and in 1152 the marriage was dissolved.
+Meanwhile Eleanor was lauded for her strength and wisdom during the crusade.
+The couple returned to France in 1149, and by 1152 their marriage had been dissolved.

 Queen of England

-Though Eleanor wished to stay unmarried, this was impossible because her wealth and power made her a target for kidnapping (if forcibly married, the kidnapper could take her lands).
+Though Eleanor wished to stay unmarried, this was impossible because her wealth and power made her a target for kidnapping (if she was forcibly married, the kidnapper could take her lands).

-It is often said that when Geoffrey, Count of Nantes, attempted to kidnap her, Eleanor sent an envoy to Geoffrey’s brother Henry, Count of Anjou and Duke of Normandy.
-She told him what had happened and demanded that he marry her.
-Whether this is true or not, Henry and Eleanor were married on 18 May 1152, just eight weeks after her marriage to Louis Vll was annulled.
+One kidnapping was attempted in 1152 by Geoffrey of Anjou, but Eleanor escaped.
+She reportedly sent an envoy to Geoffrey’s older brother Henry, Count of Anjou and Duke of Normandy, demanding that he marry her instead.
+Whether this is true or not, Henry and Eleanor were married on 18 May 1152, just eight weeks after her marriage to Louis VII was annulled.

-In 1173 Henry, their eldest surviving son, dissatisfied with his lack of power, plotted to overthrow his father.
-He travelled to Aquitaine, and Richard and Geoffrey joined him in the plot.
-Eleanor joined the revolt in protest at the way her power in Aquitaine was being constrained, and possibly also because of the way Henry treated their sons.
+In 1173 Eleanor’s eldest surviving son, Henry, dissatisfied with his lack of power, plotted to overthrow his father.
+He travelled to Aquitaine, and his brothers Richard and Geoffrey joined him in the plot.
+Eleanor’s reasons for supporting their revolt are not clear, but she may have been motivated by the way her power in Aquitaine was being constrained, and possibly also by Henry’s treatment of their sons.

+During the last 15 years of her life Eleanor displayed extraordinary abilities as a ruler.
+Richard spent most of his time away on crusade, and Eleanor acted as vice regent along with her younger son, John.
 Although Eleanor’s official role in English affairs ceased on Richard’s death in 1199, she continued to wield considerable influence.
-She remained closely involved in the affairs of Aquitaine until her death at the age of 82 in 1204, maintaining her role as one of the most influential and revered people of the period.Visit Old Sarum
+She remained closely involved in the affairs of Aquitaine until her death at the age of 82 in 1204, maintaining her role as one of the most influential and revered people of medieval Europe.